ShiftSoftware/adp-web-components/documentation/docs/installation.md

 ## Next Steps

-- Explore the [Theming](theming.md) to customize the components.
+- Explore the [Theming Guide](theming.md) for customization.
-- Explore the [Components List](components.md) for demo and detailed documentation on each component.
+- Refer to the [Component List](components.md) for detailed documentation.